 How to Play

-There are two types of cards in Apples to Apples, red and green.
+There are two types of cards in Apples to Apples: red and green.
 The red cards can be used to describe the green ones.

 Each player begins with a handful of red cards.
 Then, one player starts the game by flipping over a green card and reading it.

-The other players then look at their red cards, and decide which one in their hand is the best fit.
+The other players then look at their red cards and decide which one in their hand is the best fit.
 They play this card to the center, upside down.

 When all the cards are in, the person who is it grabs the stack and begins reading them aloud.
 Then, this person selects the card that they think is best.
 The player who played that card wins the green card for that round.

-Then, the next round, a different person flips the green card.
+Then, in the next round, a different person flips the green card.
 Play continues until one player collects enough green cards to be declared the winner.

 What They’ll Be Learning